wangjie212/ManiSDP-matlab/README.md

 [sol, opt, data] = ManiSDP(At, b, c, n, options);
 ```

-Then generate the moment relxation and solve it with ManiSDP:
+Then, generate the moment relxation and solve it with ManiSDP:
 ```matlab
 kappa = 2; % relaxation order
 [SDP,info] = dense_sdp_relax(problem, kappa);